 For information about upcoming events, please refer to flyers posted throughout the building.
-EOC events will also be posted on the EOC Facebook page, and periodic announcements will be made through the Remind app.
+EOC events will also be posted on the EOC social media pages, and periodic announcements will be made through the Remind app.

 AWARDS

 The EOC acknowledges student achievement, service, and leadership in multiple ways.